Scott Williams (serial killer): Investigation, trial and sentence

 In connection with the Stone murder, Williams was identified as an acquaintance.
 Ultimately this led to his arrest on March 9, 2006, at 1:30 AM.
 All three victims had been shot in the head and suffered similar forms of mutilation.
 During the course of the interviews, law enforcement found that he also knew Parker and Pressley.
 It was learned that Parker and Stone knew each other.

 The cases were investigated by the Union County—Chesterfield County (South Carolina) Homicide Task Force, South Carolina State Law Enforcement Division, the North Carolina State Bureau of Investigation, and the FBI.
 Evidence against Williams included DNA, ballistics, witness identification from victims that survived, and incriminating statements by Williams himself.

-On July 18, 2008, Williams, who faced the death penalty for the three charges of first degree murder, entered Alford pleas to the murder charges pursuant to a negotiated plea, and was sentenced to three consecutive terms of life without parole.
+On July 18, 2008, Williams, who faced execution for the three charges of first degree murder, entered Alford pleas to the murder charges pursuant to a negotiated plea, and was sentenced to three consecutive terms of life without parole.
 In addition, Williams entered Alford pleas to charges of first-degree kidnapping, rape, and sexual offenses against two other women in 1995 and 2000.
 Williams was represented by Franklin Wells and Jonathan Megerian of Asheboro, North Carolina.

-Williams is imprisoned at Alexander Correctional Institution.
+Williams was imprisoned at Alexander Correctional Institution.
+He died in prison on August 6, 2022.